 Centralised Bus Priority System utilises a real-time data feed of bus position & performance data and the existing traffic signal management & communications infrastructure to provide real-time bus priority city wide.

 For sustainable transportation measures, public transportation services have shown to be the most effective and Dublin City Council is committed to improving such services.
 In achieving this commitment, Dublin City Council provides city wide bus priority via a Centralised Bus Priority System that can monitor the progress of buses in service through the city and provide bus priority by interfacing with the Traffic Signal Management System.

 There are currently 300 plus such locations configured for automated bus priority throughout the city.

-The User Interface is map based indicating road sections in blue where bus priority has been configured.
+The User Interface is a map based indicating road sections in blue where bus priority has been configured.

 The yellow Dublin Bus icons are a mapping in real-time of buses in services for that specific moment.

-Thus it is no long necessary to have specialised equipment is required on the street for bus priority as this centralised system is indirectly connected to the existing networking infrastructure of 800 plus traffic signals.
+Thus it is no long necessary to have specialised equipment on the street for bus priority as this centralised system is indirectly connected to the existing networking infrastructure of 800 plus traffic signals.
 This innovated data driven application along with the bus position data and business intelligence visualisation tools provides a means of providing bus priority and a quantifiable means of measuring the improvements to the bus service.

 In combination with Business intelligence tools and data visualisations this provides the opportunity to review the performance of a corridor and bring in effective automated adjusted to traffic signals at strategic locations in order to provide a consistent level of service for public transportation.